 More than 80 lions, tigers, bobcats, cougars, and other exotic cats call the Big Cat Rescue sanctuary in Tampa, Florida home.
 After rescuing the abused or abandoned animals, BCR provides them with shelter, healthcare, and plenty of fresh meat to eat.
 One of their favorite treats to enjoy around the holidays is poultry.
 For $20, you can make a big cat’s day with a whole turkey given in someone else’s name.
 The sanctuary also lists cheaper gift options: $10 for a chicken or half turkey for medium-sized cats and a $5 Cornish game hen for even smaller cats.
 If your donation exceeds the cost of the bird, that money will go to meeting other needs around the sanctuary.

 Roma makes giving back look good.
-Every purchase of a pair of their sleek, fashionable boots results in a new pair donated to an underprivileged child.
-The shoes come in a variety of styles and designs, with the cheapest classic boot priced at $62.
+Every purchase of a pair of their sleek boots results in a new pair donated to an underprivileged child.
+The shoes come in a variety of styles and designs, with the cheapest classic boot pair priced at $69.

 5. ALPACA; $150

-For families living without access to electricity, a simple lantern can help extend their day.
-This solar-powered lamp from the global charity Oxfam doubles as a cell phone charger.
-And because it runs on sunlight, owners never have to worry about spending money on fuel or batteries.
-If you want to donate the lantern in honor of someone else, Oxfam gives you the option to send them a physical or digital card or print one out at home.
+For families living without access to a safe water source, a basic water purifier can be life-changing.
+With a donation of $35 Oxfam can provide the gift of clean water to someone in one of the many impoverished communities it works with around the world.
+If you want to donate the purifier in honor of someone else, Oxfam gives you the option to send them a physical or digital card or print one out at home.